 Introduction

 Knowing how to checkout Git tags is important for developers who want to manage key points in their project history.
 Tags are an important way to mark places in your history, especially releases of your software.
 In this article, I will take you through how checkout tag works, exploring remote and local versions and troubleshooting some common errors.
-Whether you want to know how to create a branch from a tag or how to upgrade to the latest version, this tutorial will equip you with the knowledge to manage Git tags with confidence.

 Understanding Git Tags